The Cauchy problems for the 2D compressible Euler equations and ideal MHD system are ill-posed in $H^\frac{7}{4}(\mathbb{R}^2)$: Introduction and Main results

-with $\Omega_{T_\eta^*}$ being a spatial region around the first (shock) singularity. \end{thm} \begin{remark} For the 2D compressible Euler equations, the above $H^\frac74$ ill-posedness is the desired result.
-It is sharp with respect to the regularity of the fluid velocity $u$ and density $\varrho$.
-As is well-known, for the 2D compressible Euler equations the classical local well-posedness result holds for initial data in $H^s$ with $s>2$.
-Recently, Zhang \cite{zhang} improved the classical result and proved the low regularity local well-posedness in $H^s$ space with $s>\frac{7}{4}$ for fluid velocity, vorticity and density.
-Zhang's result left a room to be improved for the regularity of fluid vorticity.
-See the following two pictures: \end{remark}
+\end{thm} \begin{remark} For the 2D compressible Euler equations, as is well-known, the classical local well-posedness result holds for initial data in $H^s$ with $s>2$.
+Recently, Zhang \cite{zhang} improved the classical result by proving the low regularity local well-posedness in $H^s$ space with $s>\frac{7}{4}$ for fluid velocity, vorticity and density.
+Zhang's result still leave room for improvement regarding the regularity of fluid vorticity.
+See the following two pictures:

-For 2D incompressible Euler equations, refering to Bourgain-Li \cite{bourgain-li3} and Elgindi-Jeong \cite{elgindi}, they proved $H^1$ ill-posedness with respect to vorticity.
-Our ill-posedness result can serve as a sharp counterpart with respect to the fluid velocity and density.
+Note that in the above figures, when the vorticity regularity $s'$ is fixed, the regularity of velocity can be at most $s'+1$.
+In contrast, the density regularity $\tilde{s}$ is not necessarily related to $s'$.
+Our ill-posedness result demonstrates that the threshold regularity is $H^\frac74$ (with respect to the fluid velocity and density). \end{remark}